 - Filing a Discrimination Charge With the Equal Employment Opportunity Commission in Kentucky

 - Filing a Lawsuit Against Your Employer in Kentucky

-Unlawful termination in Kentucky can be a financial burden to employees who relied on income from their employer.
+Unlawful termination in Kentucky can be a financial burden to employees who rely on income from their employer.
 Workers wrongfully terminated from jobs should review their rights to see if they can file a claim against their former employer.
-After wrongfully fired from job, former employees may be able to receive compensation if they are able to prove that the termination was unlawful.
-To find out what to do after being wrongfully fired in KY, review the comprehensive information below:
+After being wrongfully fired from a job, former employees may be able to receive compensation if they are able to prove that the termination was unlawful.

 Kentucky Unemployment Resources